HarshitSingh27/HarshitSingh27/README.md

 <h2 align="left">About me </h2>

-I am currently pursuing Bachelors in Technology in Computer Science and Engineering from SRM Institute Of Science and Technology.I am a **MEAN** stack developer who is currently exploring the field of Artifical Intelligence and Machine Learning
+I am currently pursuing Bachelors Masters in Computer Science from University of Illinois Urbana-Champaign.I am a **MEAN** stack developer who is currently exploring the field of Artifical Intelligence and Machine Learning

 <h3 align="left">Languages and Tools:</h3>